 Leafy Spurge is an invasive perennial plant that is considered a Noxious Weed with prohibited seed distribution.
 It has smooth stems that are 2 to 3-1/2 feet high, erect and branching near the top.

 Leaves are alternate on the stem, linear, with leaf margins parallel or almost parallel at midleaf.
-The tips are pointed to obtuse tips.
+The tips are pointed to obtuse.
 On the upper stem below the inflorescence they become more lance-like (wider at the base) and there is usually a small whorl of bracts beneath the inflorescence accompanied by a pair of opposite leaves below the whorl.
 Within the inflorescence there are a few bracts that are more lanceolate in shape (widest at or just below the middle).
 The stems, flowers and leaves will emit a white milky toxic sap if broken.

 The inflorescence is a terminal umbel-like arrangement of cyathiums, up to 5 inches wide.
 Stemmed cyathiums also grow from the leaf axils below.
 The umbel contains 5 to 17 branches which all form at the same time.
 Each of these branches can be branched once or twice again.